skypyproject/skypy/CONTRIBUTING.md

 - SkyPy is compatible with Python>=3.5 (see [setup.cfg](setup.cfg)).
 SkyPy *does not* support backwards compatibility with Python 2.x; `six`, `__future__` and `2to3` should not be used.
 - All contributions should follow the [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 We recommend using [flake8](https://flake8.pycqa.org/) to check your code for PEP8 compliance.
 - Importing SkyPy should only depend on having [NumPy](https://www.numpy.org), [SciPy](https://www.scipy.org/) and [Astropy](https://www.astropy.org/) installed.
-- Code is grouped into submodules based on broad science areas e.g. [linear](skypy/linear), [nonlinear](skypy/nonlinear) and [galaxy](skypy/galaxy).
+- Code is grouped into submodules based on broad science areas e.g. [galaxies](skypy/galaxy), [halos](skypy/halo) and [gravitational waves](skypy/gravitational_wave).
 There is also a [utils](skypy/utils) submodule for general utility functions.
 - For more information see the [Astropy Coding Guidelines](http://docs.astropy.org/en/latest/development/codeguide.html)

 ### Unit Tests

 Pull requests will require existing unit tests to pass before they can be merged.
 Additionally, new unit tests should be written for all new public methods and functions.
-Unit tests for each submodule are contained in subdirectories called `tests` and you can run them locally using `python setup.py test`.
+Unit tests for each submodule are contained in subdirectories called `tests` and you can run them locally using `pytest`.
 For more information see the [Astropy Testing Guidelines](https://docs.astropy.org/en/stable/development/testguide.html).

 ### Docstrings

 All public classes, methods and functions require docstrings.
-You can build documentation locally by installing [sphinx-astropy](https://github.com/astropy/sphinx-astropy) and calling `python setup.py build_docs`.
+You can build documentation locally by installing [sphinx-astropy](https://github.com/astropy/sphinx-astropy) and calling `make html` in the `docs` subdirectory.
 Docstrings should include the following sections:

   - Description
   - Parameters